 But because we can connect so quickly on social media platforms, we often end up with vast networks of disjointed acquaintances who we often can’t even remember meeting in the first place.
 Organizational or professional relationships on Facebook and LinkedIn can consequently become very diluted.

-The reason for the recent surge in popularity of online community software such as Open Social is that they are purpose-built to create cohesive and involved online connections within (oftentimes large international) communities.
+The reason for the recent surge in popularity of online community software such as Open Social is that they are purpose-built to create cohesively and involved online connections within (oftentimes large international) communities.
 These platforms are usually structured in such a way as to encourage collaboration, conversation, and engagement between users — rather than simply encouraging you to add more followers or ‘friends’.

 2. They are great for creating groups… But terrible for creating communities.